 A quarter of the Yanbaru forest on the northern tip of the island is occupied by a US military base.
 There are already 22 US military helipads in the training area in Yanbaru, but a further seven helipads are planned within two of the best-preserved areas in the forest, near Takae Village.

-Appropriate legislation for conserving this region should be established, and Tokyo should stop construction completely, if it wants to honor local democratic process as well as preserve biodiversity in Okinawa.
+Appropriate legislation for conserving this region should be established, and Tokyo should stop construction completely.

 Yanbaru's natural forests are critical habitat for many of Okinawa's native mammal and bird populations, but clearcutting and removal of undergrowth.
 A paper on the conservation value of the region warned of the "imminent extinction crisis among the endemic species of the Yanbaru forests."